rfo909/CFT/doc/Doc.md

 /JavaFiles
 ```

-We then iterate over the list of files returned, and count the number of lines in each, then
+We now want iterate over the list of files returned, and count the number of lines in each, then
 sum it all up, creating the "linecount" function.

 ```